daajoe/weatherlink_data/README.md

 soil_moist1, soil_moist2, soil_moist3, soil_moist4
 ```
 2. A CSV file.
 By default, the program expects `weatherlink.csv` in your home
-folder -- just make sure to create an empty file.
-You can use the `f FILENAME`
+directory -- simply create an empty file.
+You can use `f FILENAME`
 or `--file=FILENAME` as an argment to specify a different file.

-Important: designed for data format Rev "B" (which is used in firmware
+Note: designed for data format Rev "B" (which is used in Davis firmware
 dated after 4/24/02).
 Support for older firmware may be added in the future.

 ## Data Format